ruttovictor/LearnSmart-/README.md

    I found that alternating between watching tutorials and hands-on practice kept me engaged and helped reinforce the concepts.
 This iterative learning process is something I plan to apply in future learning activities to enhance retention and understanding.

+# Week 5

+### Learning Activities & Resources

+### Practical Assignment: Child Theme Creation

+#### Customizations Made

+1. Changed the background color.
+2. Added transitions.
+2. Customized the header layout.
+3. Modified the font styles.
+4. Added box shadows.
+5. Implemented custom CSS for specific elements.

+To create the child theme, I followed the official [WordPress Documentation](https://developer.wordpress.org/themes/advanced-topics/child-themes/), which involved:

+- Setting up the child theme folder.
+- Creating a `style.css` file.
+- Developing a `functions.php` file to enqueue the parent and child theme stylesheets.

+### WordPress Developer Documentation

+### Estimated Hours:

+6 hours

+### Content Insights

+- Creating a child theme involves setting up a new folder within the themes directory, creating a `style.css` file that references the parent theme, and a `functions.php` file to enqueue the parent and child theme stylesheets.

+- Making specific visual changes using CSS, such as changing the background color and updating font styles, can significantly alter the appearance of the site without modifying the parent theme.

+- It's important to enqueue styles in `functions.php` to ensure the child theme correctly inherits the parent theme’s styles while allowing for customizations.

+### Career/Employability/Learning Insights:

+- Creating a child theme provided hands-on experience with WordPress theme development, a valuable skill for web development roles.
+This task reinforced my understanding of how themes work and how to customize them effectively.

+- Writing a LinkedIn post about a lesson learned helped me articulate my learning experiences and share them with a professional audience.
+This activity also highlighted the importance of building an online presence and engaging with the professional community.

+- This week’s activities emphasized the value of combining practical tasks with documentation and reflection.
+This approach helps solidify knowledge and prepares me for real-world applications where documentation and communication are crucial.